 - Your goals

-Once you have a solid understanding of all three, you’ll be in a better position to make the right calls about how much to invest back in your business.
+With a solid understanding of all three of these factors, you’ll be in a better position than most business owners to make the right calls about how much to invest back in your business.

 Learn more: What Does It Really Cost to Start a Business?